brent-ivens-hg/school/google_ads_display_certification.md

 ### **The Challenge of Setting Manual Bids**

-1. **Performance Variability**: Inefficient bids can result in missed opportunities or wasted budgets.
+1. **Performance Variability**: Inefficient bids can result in missed opportunities or wasted budgets
 2. **Dynamic Auctions**: Google's auctions are fast and fluid.
-Identifying the optimal bid in real time is difficult at scale.
+Identifying the optimal bid in real time is difficult at scale
-3. **Complex User Journeys**: User behavior varies across signals like location, time, and device, making it challenging to account for every factor manually.
+3. **Complex User Journeys**: User behavior varies across signals like location, time, and device, making it challenging to account for every factor manually

 ### What Is Automated Bidding?

-> Automated bidding uses Google's machine learning to optimize bids based on the likelihood of achieving your
-> performance
-> goals.
-It eliminates the need for manual adjustments, ensuring your bids adapt dynamically to auction conditions and
+Automated bidding uses Google's machine learning to optimize bids based on the likelihood of achieving your performance goals.
+It eliminates the need for manual adjustments, ensuring your bids adapt dynamically to auction conditions and user context.
-> user context.

 ### Benefits of Smart Bidding